iamfarhad/laravel-audit-log/TESTING.md

 ## Notes

+- When running PHPUnit tests with PHPUnit 11.x, you must explicitly specify the configuration file with `-c phpunit.xml` and the test directory with `tests/`.
 - When running PHPStan, you may need to increase the PHP memory limit if you encounter memory issues.
 - For test coverage reports, ensure Xdebug is installed and enabled with coverage mode.
 - Tests are run with `XDEBUG_MODE=coverage` to enable coverage reports.